alphagov/notifications-node-client/README.md

 ## Get received text messages with pagination

 This will return one page of text messages (250) per call.
-Use the get_received_texts_iterator to retrieve all received texts unpaginated.

 #### Method